alokkusingh/saml/README.md

 ## It supports SAML authentication triggered by:
 - `SPS` - SPS sends **SML Request** to IdP, IdP authenticate the user and responds with **SAMl Response**.

+        - Usecase:
 - `IdP` - IdP directly sends **SAML Reponse** to SPS.
 No **SAML Request** generated.

+        - Usecase: **Signle Sign-on** - if we want to embed a secure web page provided by guest application (will act as SPS service) as iFrame to the web page provided by host application (will act as IdP service).
+The Guest server validates the user credentials as part of login process and the same time generates **SAML Response** for guest application.
+When loading guest application web page to the Web page (as iFrame) the **SAML Reponse** shall be sent to guest application.
+Guest application shall use **SAML Response** to Authenticate/Authorize user without asking additinal credentials from user.
+Seemless single sign-on takes place.

 ### Both the services sign and encrypt Metadata/SAML Request/SAML Response